michaelfester/docs/docs/guides/intermediate/actions.md

 ## Conditions

 You may want only a single sequence of actions to be triggered each time, but sometimes you'll want to create different scenarios where different actions happen depending on conditions you set.
-Therefore, the second dimension in building custom actions is working with **Conditions**.
+Therefore, the second dimension in building custom actions is working with [Conditions](/docs/conditions-filtering-and-visibility).

 To add a condition to one of your sequences, click the plus icon at the top of a sequence.